Amateur Boxing Fight Club

-Amateur Boxing Fight Club was a boxing program aired on the DuMont Television Network beginning in September 1949 as part of DuMont's sports programming.
+Amateur Boxing Fight Club is a boxing program aired on the DuMont Television Network beginning in September 1949 as part of DuMont's sports programming.
 Most of DuMont's boxing programs at this time were hosted by Dennis James.
 The 60-minute program aired Fridays at 10pm ET.

 Preservation status

 The UCLA Film and Television Archive has episodes of Amateur Boxing Fight Club as well as shows labeled as Boxing With Dennis James.